The causal effects of modified treatment policies under network interference: Methodology

 It is well-established that standard plug-in and re-weighting estimators cannot leverage flexible machine learning or non-parametric regression strategies for estimation of nuisance parameters without incurring possibly severe asymptotic bias~\citep{koshevnik1977non, pfanzagl1985contributions, bickel1993efficient}.
 Constructing a consistent estimator that achieves the semi-parametric efficiency bound---the lowest possible variance among regular asymptotically linear estimators---in the non-parametric model $\M$ requires alternative strategies, for which the efficient influence function is a common ingredient.
 Such strategies include one-step bias-corrected estimation~\citep{pfanzagl1985contributions, bickel1993efficient}, unbiased estimating equations~\citep{vdl2003unified}, targeted maximum likelihood (or minimum loss) estimation~\citep{van2006targeted, van2011targeted}, and, most recently, double machine learning~\citep{chernozhukov2018double}.
 In many instances, these distinct frameworks yield doubly robust estimators.

-We use \textit{doubly robust} to mean that consistent estimation occurs if the product of the errors of the two nuisance estimators is asymptotically negligible.
+We use \textit{doubly robust} to mean that, \jrssb{for nuisances $m$ and $r$, consistent estimation occurs if the nuisance error product $\lVert \hat{m} - m \rVert_2 \lVert \hat{r} - r \rVert_2$ is asymptotically negligible}.
 Many common non-parametric regression algorithms can be shown to converge at $n^{1/4}$ rates under certain assumptions (see, e.g., Section 4.3 of~\cite{kennedy2022semiparametric} or Section 4.1 of~\cite{diaz2020nonparametric} and references therein).
 Consequently, when such flexible algorithms are used for nuisance estimation, the product of their convergence rates will be at least $n^{1/2}$ (or faster), making a key second-order remainder term in the von Mises expansion of the estimator and target parameter negligible; moreover, this allows for a doubly robust estimator to achieve consistency under misspecification of either of two nuisance estimators.
 For a doubly robust estimator to achieve the semi-parametric efficiency bound, both nuisance estimators must be correctly specified~\citep[see, e.g.,][]{van2011targeted, kennedy2022semiparametric}.

 To construct semi-parametric efficient estimators of $\psi_n$, we build upon theoretical developments for estimating the causal effect of a stochastic intervention under interference.
 Assuming the SCM~\eqref{npsem2}, \cite{sofryginSemiParametricEstimationInference2017} showed that such a causal effect may be identified as